bitstormFA/ArrayFire-Nim/README.md

 The wrapper is using the unified backend making it is possible to switch backends at runtime.

+##Please Note
+  ArrayFire-Nim is not affiliated with or endorsed by ArrayFire.
+The ArrayFire literal mark is used under a limited license granted by ArrayFire the trademark holder in the United States and other countries.

 ### General considerations and differences to the wrapped C++ syntax